 All SAS Honors students are eligible to live in Honors Housing located on each of Rutgers four campuses.

 Looking for real world experience?
-Each summer, the SASHP hosts its Honors Summer Shadow Experience, where students are given the opportunity to shadow an Honors Program alumnus at their workplace.
+Each summer, the SASHP hosts its Honors Summer Shadow Experience, where students are given an one day opportunity to shadow an Honors Program alumnus at their workplace.

 Have you heard?
 The SASHP Media Team is our source for all Honors Program news and media.
 Students are encouraged to contribute to one of our various SASHP media sources, including our blog and newsletter, to help get the word out about the SAS Honors Program and its students.